You should have staked him.

 (If he goes berserk, link to your enemy be damned, you'll stake him and go at this through guesswork like you always have.
 Yeppers, you'll stake him right here in front of everyone.)

-You stumble up short against the rough bricks as Spike suddenly goes limp and sags into you.
+You stumble up short against the rough bricks as Spike suddenly goes limp, sagging into you.
 You start to sweat, remembering the last time his weight pressed into-

 (The feel of the cold tiles of the bathroom floor on your back... his breath smelling of blood, bourbon, and cigarettes…)